 Jennifer Layton, M.S.P.H.

-Jennifer is a Health Education Specialist with the Stanly County Department of Public Health.
-As part of her responsibilities in this role, she serves as a conduit for the health department to the community, providing education, conducting analysis for health trends, and preparing reports for the community health assessments.
-She also established and coordinates a farmer’s market and the Stanly County Minority Health Council.
-She hopes to continue to refine her leadership and project implementation skills.
-Jennifer received a Master in Public Health degree from the University of North Carolina-Charlotte.
+Jennifer is a Human Services Program Specialist with the Stanly County Department of Public Health.
+As part of her responsibilities in this new role, she serves as a conduit for the health department to the community, supervises health education, conducts quality improvement analysis for both the health department and social services, serves as the emergency preparedness coordinator, and implements accreditation for the department.
+She hopes to continue to refine her leadership and project implementation skills through this program.
+Jennifer received a Masters in Public Health degree from the University of North Carolina-Charlotte.

 Bridgett Luckey, M.H.A.

-Bridgett is the Program Development Manager at OIC Family Medical Center, an agency that provides comprehensive employment, business, and health services to the communities it serves.
+Bridgett is the Program Development Manager at Opportunities Industrialization Center (OIC) of Rocky Mount, an agency that provides comprehensive employment, business, and health services to the communities it serves.
 In her role, she provides administrative and operations assistance to identify gaps in services and develop programs and initiatives to improve community health outcomes and quality of life.
 She is committed to continuing to form strategic partnerships and collaborations, addressing social determinants of health to achieve greater health literacy and outcomes.
 Bridgett received a Master of Healthcare Administration degree from Winston-Salem State University.

 As a Bernstein Fellow, she is implementing programs of self-sufficiency that increase access to healthcare for identified homeless populations and those who are underserved in non-permanent housing.